merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

                         -o output_dir
 {{ codestop }}

+##### Give each group's maps its own color

+A group's own maps show a *magnitude* — the number of the group's databases, genomes, or samples containing a reaction — while a group's color on the `unified` map is an *identity*.
+The two are separate by default: `--group-colormap` names a colormap engineered for showing magnitude, and a %(kegg-category-colors-txt)s file does not change it.

+To bind them, give `--group-colormap category`.
+Each group's scale is then a ramp running from a pale tint to that group's own color, so `faecalis` panels are drawn in shades of one hue and `faecium` panels in shades of another.
+Every group's ramp is built the same way, so the panels of a grid stay comparable while each says which group it is.

+{{ codestart }}
+anvi-draw-kegg-pathways --external-genomes %(external-genomes)s \
+                        --groups-txt %(groups-txt)s \
+                        --group-threshold 0 \
+                        --reaction-category-colors %(kegg-category-colors-txt)s \
+                        --group-colormap category \
+                        --draw-individual-files \
+                        --draw-grid \
+                        -o output_dir
+{{ codestop }}

+The two decimal values `--group-colormap` also accepts then say how far from white each ramp starts and stops rather than which fraction of a colormap to use, defaulting to `0.25 1.0`.
+The pale end stops short of white on purpose: standard and overview maps keep white for their own unhighlighted elements, so a ramp reaching it could not be drawn there.
+Anvi'o checks every group's ramp against those reserved colors before writing any file, and says which limits to widen if one collides.

+Since one scale styles every layer's group maps at once, a run whose reaction and compound layers give the same group different colors is refused; pointing both `--reaction-category-colors` and `--compound-category-colors` at a single file is the simplest way to keep them in step.

 Continuing with the comparison of *Enterococcus* species, the `Folate biosynthesis` map from above shows, on the left side, that all *faecalis* genomes have the pathway for molybdenum cofactor (MoCo) biosynthesis, unlike any *faecium* genomes.
 A molybdenum requirement in *faecalis* but not *faecium* is supported by the annotation of a molybdate transporter in all *faecalis* genomes and no *faecium* genomes, as seen in an `ABC transporters` map grid -- in the map of "all" groups, it is the top transporter colored blue in the first column.

 ![ABC transporter group maps using two group thresholds](../../images/anvi-draw-kegg-pathways/kos_db_group_grid.png)